coderoachsingh/LedgerlyXprojectWing/README.md

 </p>
 - The **backend** consists of three main services:-
-1. Python based REST API developed using FastAPI for serving requests
+1. Python based REST API developed using FastAPI for serving requests <br>
-2. RDS postgres database for data storage and retrieval
+2. RDS postgres database for data storage and retrieval <br>
-3. S3 Bucket for image storage and hosting
+3. S3 Bucket for image storage and hosting <br>

 ```
 .